 With their experience in working with international students like you, US university professors understand your academic challenges and concerns.
-Differentiation in science classrooms may be based on students’ needs, additional support required, and how well they understand course material.
+Your experience may be influenced by your and your fellow students’ needs, additional support required, and how well the cohort understands course material.

 Let’s take a look at the different types of science differentiation you can expect during your US university degree program.

 There are many differentiation strategies for science, but the main three are:

 differentiation by outcome

 differentiation by feedback

 Let’s take a more detailed look at these three methods.

 This method involves looking at students’ responses to a given activity and evaluating student capabilities, then tailoring teaching methods that support their learning experience.
 Instead of giving students an assignment with defined outcomes, your professor may provide an activity that offers you the freedom to choose how to show what you you have learned.
 Students are encouraged to display their creativity, understanding of theoretical concepts, and adaptability.

 Multiple templates for projects — Flexible arrangement of research, data, and findings in assignments allow students to learn in a variety of formats.

 Presentations — Students show what they’ve learned through presentations (e.g., speeches, displays, hands-on demonstrations).